kjosib/sophie/docs/goals.rst

 Things on Deck
 ----------------

+* The new-style type-checker is coming along nicely, but still needs a good bit of work.
+* The next evolution of the import system: It's time to support the concept of a standard library.
+  This will get the turtle graphics stuff out of the standard preamble and into an importable module.

+  * Some magic with namespaces and maybe a new import form.
+  * Update the examples to match.
+  * Update the tutorial to explain about importing things a bit earlier.
+  * Update the FFI to support attaching drivers.

 The next increment will probably focus on one of:

-* String-oriented functions (by way of the new FFI)
+* String-oriented functions (by way of the new FFI) and a 99-bottles-of-beer demo.
-* Abstract interpretation to check the global type-correctness of a program.
+* Better error display.
+The abstract interpreter brings
 * Simple (nay, even simplistic!) console interaction

 Open Design Problems:
 ---------------------
 * Better error messages.
 (For parse errors, I have an idea related to sentential forms.)
-* Better error display.
 * *rest*-parameters
 * Partial functions
 * Actor Model?
 Algebraic Effects?
 Pluggable Drivers?